Young Republicans

-The Young Republican National Federation, commonly referred to as the Young Republicans or YRNF, is a 527 organization for members of the Republican Party of the United States between the ages of 18 and 40.
+The Young Republican National Federation (YRNF), commonly referred to as the Young Republicans (YR), is a 527 organization for members of the Republican Party of the United States between the ages of 18 and 40.
 It has both a national organization and chapters in individual states.
-In 2025, Politico released over 2,900 pages of messages from a Young Republicans group chat that included racist, anti-Semitic and violent rhetoric.
-This led to the removal and firing of several high-ranking leaders of the organization, including some who held political positions or worked for elected officials.

-Although frequently confused, the YRNF is separate from the College Republicans.

 Young Republican clubs are both social and political in nature.
 Many of them sponsor various social events and networking events for members.
 In addition, Young Republican clubs assist Republican political candidates and causes.

+In 2025, Politico released over 2,900 pages of messages from a leaked Young Republicans group chat that included racist, antisemitic and violent rhetoric.
+This led to the removal and firing of several high-ranking leaders of the organization, including some who held political positions or worked for elected officials.

 History

 Although Young Republican organizations existed as early as 1856 with the founding of the New York Young Republican Club, the Young Republican National Federation was formed by George H. Olmsted at the urging of Herbert Hoover.
 The YRNF was officially founded in 1931.